devgen124/komandir/public_html/wp-content/plugins/mailpoet/readme.txt

 * Google Fonts - used in Form Editor which you can use to customize your forms, and in the Email Editor to style emails.
 This can be individually [disabled by a filter](https://kb.mailpoet.com/article/332-how-to-disable-google-fonts)

-* HelpScout - used to show help tooltips throughout the plugin, easily access documentation, and contact our customer support team.
-This functionality may load scripts from [https://beacon-v2.helpscout.net/](https://beacon-v2.helpscout.net/)
+* DocsBot - used for searching in Knowledge Base with the help of AI.
+This functionality may load scripts from [https://widget.docsbot.ai/chat.js](https://widget.docsbot.ai/chat.js)

 * Mixpanel - used to send data about the usage of the MailPoet plugin when you [agree with sharing usage data with us](https://kb.mailpoet.com/article/130-sharing-your-data-with-us)